EachOneChew/JANTA/README.md

 4. Toggle label list<sup>3</sup>
 5. Toggle theme

-<sup>1</sup> Notes can be renamed and deleted by right clicking on them in the note list.
+<sup>1</sup> Notes can be renamed and deleted by right clicking on the corresponding note in the note list.

 <sup>2</sup> JANTA saves the content in the current note any time you switch notes.
 Saving is also triggered by content commits; virtually any action taken in editor including clicking, applying a font, indenting, etc. Thus, the only time where you should manually save is when you intend to close the app immediately after typing a large amount of text.